necusjz/p/_posts/Sliding-Window.md

     for end in range(len(arr)):
         # add the next element
         window_sum += arr[end]
-        # slide the window, we don't need to slide if we've not hit the required window size of "K"
+        # slide the window, we don't need to slide if we've not hit the required window size of `K`
         if end >= k - 1:
             result.append(window_sum / k) # calculate the average
             window_sum -= arr[start]      # subtract the element going out
             start += 1                    # slide the window ahead
     return result

 ```

 In some problems, the size of the sliding window is not fixed.
 We have to expand or shrink the window based on the problem constraints.